Table of Contents

 Examples of price discrimination?

-Numerous sectors, including the retail industry, employ price discrimination strategies.
+Numerous sectors, including the retail industry, employ online price discrimination strategies.
 These strategies can take various forms, such as offering promotional codes, implementing differential pricing (for instance, student discounts), and establishing reward programs for frequent customers.

 For instance, in the clothing retail industry, customers who shop off-season typically pay less for their purchases compared to those who shop during the peak season.
 When a particular clothing line or style is in high demand, retailers may increase the price, engaging in menu pricing.